taranahassan/MechaCar_Statistical_Analysis/README.md

 ## Linear Regress MPG

-For the multiple linear regression model, the[!MechaCar_mpg.csv](https://github.com/taranahassan/MechaCar_Statistical_Analysis/blob/main/MechaCar_mpg.csv) dataset was used.
-It includes 50 mpg test results of prototype MechaCars.
+For the multiple linear regression model, the [MechaCar_mpg.csv](https://github.com/taranahassan/MechaCar_Statistical_Analysis/blob/main/MechaCar_mpg.csv) dataset was used.
+It includes 50 mpg test results of MechaCars prototype.
 The prototypes were produced using multiple specifications focused on design to find the impact each has on the performance of a vehicle.
 Metrics were collected on the length and weight of the vehicles, angle of the spoiler, the drivetrain and the ground clearance for each vehicle.<br>

 ***Results of linear regression function:*** <br>
 ![linear_regression_model](https://user-images.githubusercontent.com/75437852/113901894-4d736580-979d-11eb-811d-ade97a5a0d95.PNG)